 Peruse their millions of photos for your next business presentation, project proposal, sales pitch, or anything in between.
 Pixabay also offers vectors and illustrations.

-Unsplash’s photo library contains thousands upon thousands of beautiful, free images of all types.
+Unsplash’s photo library contains thousands upon thousands of beautiful, free images of all types (and it’s also now available directly in Prezi).
 Every day, their generous community of photographers gift new photos to the collection, free to use for both commercial and non-commercial purposes.
 No specific permission or credit is required.

 The Unsplash team also curates new collections of photos every week, should you need some inspiration, and their Explore section features a number of popular picture categories.
 Below, see some of our favorites from their Food Images selection.